mupen64plus-ae/mupen64plus-ae/README.md

 Eclipse users:
 --------------

-1) Install or update to the latest the ADT and Sequoyah Android Native Support plug-ins
+1) Install or update to the latest ADT and Sequoyah Android Native Support plug-ins

 2) Import existing project into the workspace, and choose the mupen64plus-ae folder